rust-unofficial/patterns/patterns/strategy.md

 ## Discussion

 In the previous example all strategies in a single file.
 Typically in Rust, each strategy should be implemented in a separate module file.
 However, we don't need to use traits in order to design this pattern in Rust.

-The following toy example demonstates the idea of the Strategy pattern using Rust closures
+The following toy example demonstrates the idea of the Strategy pattern using Rust `closures`:

 ```rust
 struct Adder;